ABOUT WHALES

 DEATH IN THE WATER

 And what about tankers?
 The “Northern Gateway” project proposed to drive oil supertankers right through the northern whale migration route along the BC coast.
-There have been proposals for transporting LNG in supertankers through the Salish Sea.
+With the renewed prospect of LNG in supertankers ploughing through the Salish Sea comes increased risk of whales being hit and intensification of underwater engine noise interfering with sound communication in many aquatic species.
 Do we want whales in our waters or supertankers?

 So there are Choices to be made.
 Will we accommodate our large friends in the future?
 If so, how?
-Are we planning for coexistence now?
+How are we planning for coexistence now?

 HOW TO MAKE FRIENDS WITH WHALES

 One of the focuses of this project is an inquiry into the human-whale connection.
-That is a story about getting to know your neighbours from a different culture; a story of protocol and respect, sharing and caring.
+There is a parallel to getting to know your neighbours who come from a different culture; a story of protocol and respect, sharing and caring.

 We’ve heard stories about homesteaders living beside resident humpback whales in the Broughton Archipelago 50 years ago.
-People in villages along the mid-Pacific Coast of Mexico and the Sea of Cortes are currently living and fishing beside humpback, blue, fin, sperm and grey whales among the 32 species of cetaceans who live there full-time or during the winter on the southern end of their migrations.
+People in villages along the mid-Pacific Coast of Mexico and the Sea of Cortes where humpback whales migrate to mate and birth, are currently living and fishing beside humpback, blue, fin, sperm and grey whales.
+Grey, Humpback and Blue whales have given many communities in Baja California a thriving whale watching economy.

 Humpback whales have been on Planet Earth in their present form for around 10 – 15 million years.
 Wouldn’t it be incredible if we could learn how they perceive the universe?
 If humans could understand their languages would they tell us about their cultures and their history or their concerns about the health of the oceans?
 What do they think about climate change?
 What do they think about humans?
 Do they think about us at all?